 The Property documentation for the Stocks and Flows Package is also included here because it is very closely integrated with ST-Sim, and, like ST-Sim, it is developed by ApexRMS.

 Scenario Properties are unique to each Scenario, and can be varied independently to create "what if" simulations.
+Access scenario properties by double-clicking on the scenario name in the Library Explorer (or right-click and select Properties) to open the scenario Properties Editor window.
 Some important groups of ST-Sim Scenario Properties are:

-Initial Conditions are a set of starting points for any model.
+Initial Conditions comprise a set of starting points for any model.
 In ST-Sim, there are two types of Initial Conditions:

 Each type of ST-Sim initial condition has its own Property that can be configured independently.